 The Abraham Lincoln Presidential Library and Museum (ALPLM) is certified by the Illinois State Board of Education to provide Continuing Professional Development Units (CPDUs).
-ALPLM’s professional development programs highlight the Library’s collections and help participants develop advanced research skills, incorporate original records into classroom instruction, and use best practices to cultivate students’ disciplinary literacy and inquiry skills.
+ALPLM’s professional development programs align to our missions to "inspire civic engagement through the diverse lens of Illinois history and share with the world the life and legacy of Abraham Lincoln."
+Our programs help participants develop advanced research skills, incorporate original records into classroom instruction, and use best practices to cultivate students’ disciplinary literacy and inquiry skills.

 All professional development programs are offered free of charge and open to educators across all subject areas and levels (primary, secondary, and higher education).

-The Education Department schedules programs throughout the year to coincide with temporary exhibits, public programs or holidays, and museum initiatives.
-Please check the ALPLM Calendar to register for an upcoming program.
+The Education Department programs throughout the year to coincide with temporary exhibits, public programs or holidays, and museum initiatives.

-In addition to the programs scheduled by the Library, the Education Department offers a variety of programs, described below, that can be scheduled by schools, districts, and other education organizations.
+In addition to the programs scheduled by the Library, the Education Department offers other programs, described below, that can be scheduled by schools, districts, and other education organizations.

 These programs can be modified to meet your learning objectives, time allotment, and location constraints and may be presented at the Library, your site, or via distance technology.
 Requests for onsite presentations outside of Sangamon County will incur travel expenses.
 With enough notice, the Education Department can also develop unique programs aligned to local learning initiatives and specific subject or content area needs.